ahmetcanisik/fvuarjs/README.md

 - [ ] A code will be added so that the user can change the color of the text on the alert to the color he/she chooses.
 - [ ] A piece of code will be added where the user can change the font size as he wishes.
 - [ ] There will be a restriction on the maximum value of the text on the Alert close button.
+- [ ] An animation will be added to Alert's existence and disappearance using css.